malcolmsgroves/Data-Structures/README.md

 Learning OOP.
 2D and 3D shape objects implemented with inheritance and an interface.

 ## Lab 3: Linked Lists
-A simple alphabetical contact directory implemented with a *linked list*.
+A simple alphabetical contact directory implemented with a linked list.

 ## Lab 5: Boggle
-An interactive command line Boggle game, implemented *recursively*.
+An interactive command line Boggle game, implemented recursively.

 ## Lab 6: Sudoku
-A brute-force solver for Sudoku, implemented with a *stack*.
+A brute-force solver for Sudoku, implemented with a stack.

 ## Lab 7: Hash Table
-A *hash table* data structure with open hashing.
+A hash table data structure with open hashing.
 'Gameboard' values are stored in the hash table.